 Yes.
 Accommodations can be made for temporary conditions, like a concussion, a broken arm, or seasonal affective disorder (SAD).
 However, the application and review process for accommodations is the same for either temporary or permanent conditions.

+It is recommended that you apply for services as soon as possible.
 It is up to the student when they choose to implement their plan.
 It is more than ok to set up an accommodation plan as a backup plan, however, it is important to note that accommodations are not retroactively applied.

 If you have a disability that impacts your access to education or on campus participation, you qualify for Accessibility Services.
 A disability is defined by the Americans with Disabilities Act as “person who has a physical or mental impairment that substantially limits one or more major life activity."